-The relationship between the home and the school plays a very important part in a child’s education.
-We cannot overestimate the critical role parents play in successful learning: parents contribute much to their child’s development and are among the most important influences on the way in which the child approaches learning.
+The relationship between home and school plays a very important part in a child’s education.
+We cannot overestimate the critical role parents play in successful learning at our school: parents contribute much to their child’s development and are among the most important influences on the way in which the child approaches learning.

-Teachers are responsible for the more formal aspects of children’s learning, and successful teaching builds on the home experiences of the child.
-This is most effective where there is an active partnership with parents.
+Teachers at East Waikiki PS are responsible for the more formal aspects of children’s learning, and successful teaching builds on the home experiences of the child.
+This is most effective where there is an active and positive partnership with parents.

 Two-way communication is a critical factor in the partnership between parents and the school.
 Where a partnership exists, it is easier for parents to feel confident about the teaching and learning taking place in the classroom and to solve problems.

-What might you talk to the school about?
+What might you talk to East Waikiki PS about?

 Issues particular to your child: